MDG2122/predictvia_ai_challenge/README.md

 Team: CMD

 Members:

 -Mario Catapano

 -Massimo Di Gennaro

 Details of all the models and tests performed are included on the Word documents:

-Documento explicativo (In Spanish)
+-Documento explicativo (In Spanish)

-Explanatory Document (In English)
+-Explanatory Document (In English)

 Both documents contain the same information.